samecrowder/ac215_MSMBAllstars/README.md

 Our project develops a machine learning application that predicts tennis match outcomes using historical ATP match data.
 The system combines an LSTM-based prediction model with an LLM-powered chat interface for user interaction.

-### Milestone 5 - Kubernetes Deployment & GPU Acceleration
+### Milestone 5 - Kubernetes Deployment & GPU Acceleration & ML Pipeline

 For this milestone, we've implemented a robust Kubernetes deployment on Google Cloud Platform (GCP) with the following key features: